 It’s a weird sort of relationship I’ve had with the sport.
 I can remember watching it when I was a kid.
-At the time I was between her and a young teen when they used to show matches on the UHF stations in Chicago.
-At the time the teams were mixed, both men and women, were about as fake as they got.
-I mean, it was obvious to just about anyone watching that the hits were fake, the falls were stage, and the winds were determined in advance.
-My grandmother believed it was only, but I didn’t.
+At the time I was between a tween and a young teen when they used to show matches on the UHF stations in Chicago.
+Back then the teams were mixed, both men and women, and were about as fake as they got.
+I mean, it was obvious to just about anyone watching that the hits were fake, the falls were stage, and the wins were determined in advance.
+My grandmother believed it was real, but I didn’t.

 The thing is, I knew that there Had Been something real about the sport years ago.
 I’d read stories about things that happened in the 50s and later find pictures, mostly of women who look like they’re having a great time, and often appeared in photos a bit bruised and sometimes bloodied.

 To me, a kid who is both sexually and gender confused, it seemed like a lot of fun.